graveja0/health-care-markets/README.md

 Jefferson and Jeanes Hospital tend to draw on patients from similar ZIP codes.
 By comparison, Mercy Fitzgerald, the UPenn Hospitals, and Lankeneau Medical Center draw patients from a different cluster of ZIPs.

+Next we will take this bipartite matrix and transform it into a unipartite matrix summarizing the total number of shared hospital connections between ZIP codes.
+For example, if ZIP A sends 100 patients to a given hospital, and ZIP B sends 100 patients to that hospital, then ZIPs A and B are connected.

+For now we will define two ZIP codes as connected via a hospital if at least `10` percent of patients from each ZIP are treated at the hospital.
+This helps avoid a situation where just one person from two different ZIP codes is treated in a hospital–in that case, we wouldn’t want to treat those two ZIPs as “connected” based a random one-off admission.
+If we did not impose this threshold restriction then nearly every ZIP code would be “connected.”

+After imposing this `10` percent threshold restriction, here is a visualization of the unipartite network of ZIP codes in Philadelphia county.
+Again, we can see clear “clustering” of ZIPs.
+That is, these are ZIPs that tend to draw on the same hospitals.

 ![Visualization of ZIP-Hospital Connections as a Unipartite Network of ZIP Codes](README_files/figure-gfm/unnamed-chunk-13-1.png)